zwubbena/sas-cartesian-product/README.md

 #### 5.1.2.
 SAS Output
 ![output](https://github.com/zanewubbena/cartesian-product-sas/blob/09efc365e072e1e29a48ae608fc53b4c75b90b15/SAS-Output/DL19.png)

 ### 5.2.
-2019 DL Value Data Table
+2020 DL Value Data Table
 The second step is to use SAS to create a data table of the 2020 DL values.
 However, Unlike the 2019 DL values that ranged from DL 0 to DL 4, the 2020 DL values ranged from DL 1 to DL 4.
+The 2020 DL set and its elements can be expressed as follows:

-- ***19DL = {1, 2, 3, 4}***
+- ***20DL = {1, 2, 3, 4}***

 #### 5.2.1.
 SAS Input
 ```